yuriy-tk/GitHubAPI---Angular/README.md

 Requirements
 - The application should take GitHub usernames as input
 - If one name is supplied, list the repositories belonging to that user, ordered by the number of stars on their own repos
-- If two or more names are supplied, tell us who has the most stars on their own repos
+- If two or more names are supplied, show who has the most stars on their own repos
-- Add any additional info you think may be useful to see

 Example of use: